fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Leap seconds

-The specification of the protocol MUST include support for UTC leap second information being transmitted in order for clients to generate a UTC representation.
+Support for UTC leap second information MUST be included in the protocol specification in order for clients to generate a UTC representation but must be transmitted as separate information to the timescale.
 The specification SHOULD also be capable of transmitting upcoming leap seconds greater than 1 calendar day in advance.

-Leap second smearing SHOULD NOT be part of the specification, and implementors should be discouraged from adding their functionality into the protocol.
+Leap second smearing SHOULD NOT be part of the wire specification, however this should not prevent implementors from applying leap second smearing between the client and any clock it is training but MUST NOT be applied to downstream clients.

 ## Backwards compatibility to NTS and NTPv4